Who we are

 Today Horizons Behaviour Consulting continues to integrate the latest ABA research and technology to offer the best options to our clients.
 Led by a talented team of clinicians, Horizons Behaviour Consulting utilizes evidence-based practices to develop practical and family-focused approaches to ensure the best possible results.

-Our clinical team consists of a Clinical Supervisor, a Senior Therapist, and Instructor Therapists
+Our clinical team consists of a Clinical Supervisor, a Senior Therapist, Senior Therapist Assistant, and Instructor Therapists.

 Matt Derkach is a Board Certified Behaviour Analyst (BCBA) who has been working in the field of Applied Behaviour Analysis (ABA) for over 8 years.
 Matt’s interest in the field of ABA began when he first started working as a Direct Support Professional with children and adults with autism and other developmental disabilities.
 His love for ABA quickly grew and he decided to further education in the field of ABA and he obtained a Masters in Applied Disability Studies (MADS) at Brock University.